2010 Hong Kong democracy protests

-The 2010 Hong Kong democracy protests reflected the growing force of the pro-democracy movement in the region, and were sparked by events that year including electoral reforms and the arrest of a high-profile Chinese activist, Liu Xiaobo.
-The democracy movements of 2010 can be seen as a precursor to the events of the 2014 Umbrella Revolution.
+The 2010 Hong Kong democracy protests were a series of protests sparked by the 2010 electoral reform and the arrest of a high-profile Chinese activist, Liu Xiaobo.
+The protests reflected the growing force of the pro-democracy movement in the region, and can be seen as a precursor to the events of the 2014 Umbrella Revolution.

 Historical context

 The Basic Law

-Hong Kong, as a former British colony, was reunified with mainland China in 1997 under the concept of "One country, two systems".
+Hong Kong, as a former British colony, was reunified with mainland China in 1997 under the system of "One country, two systems".
 While originally a concept with no legal power, a committee consisting of 59 members from different backgrounds and industries joined together after the signing of Sino-British Joint Declaration to create the basic laws of the new Hong Kong under China based on the ideas stipulated in the Declaration and thus gave national legitimacy to the concept.
 Effective 1 July 1997, Hong Kong was to be treated as fully autonomous from mainland China.
 This is followed in the Declaration by the promise that "[Hong Kong] will remain unchanged for 50 years", until 2047.

 Democracy in Hong Kong

-Hong Kong's chief executive is chosen by an 800-member committee, while its legislature of 60 is half elected and half chosen by interest groups called functional constituencies, While a democratic style of government election is promised in Hong Kong's constitution, China ruled in 2007 that Hong Kong cannot directly elect a leader until 2017 and its legislature until 2020.
+At the time, Hong Kong's chief executive was chosen by an 800-member committee, while its legislature of 60 is half elected and half chosen by interest groups called functional constituencies.
+Although a democratic style of government election is promised in Hong Kong's constitution, China ruled in 2007 that Hong Kong could not directly elect a leader until 2017 and its legislature until 2020.

 Events

 New Year protest

-According to figured offered by the Hong Kong police, 9000 people marched to Beijing's representative office.
-Organizers claim that more than 30,000 protesters turned up to reignite the democracy movement at times when locals were preoccupied with economic issues.
+According to figures from the Hong Kong police, 9,000 people marched to Beijing's representative office.
+Organisers claimed that more than 30,000 protesters turned up to reignite the democracy movement at times when locals were preoccupied with economic issues.
 A diverse group of organisations joined the march but largely aligned themselves with three headline causes: 'true' universal suffrage, abolition of the small-circle functional constituencies, and freedom for Chinese dissident Liu Xiabo.
 The exception was protesters opposing the location of a Hong Kong connection to the Mainland's national high-speed rail network through a New Territories village.
 Protesters carried out colourful banners such as "Democracy Now!"
 Some demonstrators held aloft portraits of Liu Xiaobo, demanding the release of the prominent writer and activist.
 Hundreds of police erected steel barricades and with minor scuffles when they tried to prevent a small number of protesters from storming the office.
 New year marches are a fixture on the political calendar in Hong Kong.